Torrens’ 9th-inning single sends Mariners over Rangers 2-1

 The Rangers have lost seven of eight after snapping a 14-game road losing streak Tuesday night against the Mariners.

-Seattle starter Taylor Anderson gave up one run and six hits in 5 1/3 innings.
-But the Mariners couldn’t get anything going against Spencer Howard and Taylor Hearn, a pair of Texas starters who’ve been paired together for several weeks.
+Seattle starter Taylor Anderson gave up one run and six hits in 5 1/3 innings in his first home game with the Mariners since being acquired from Pittsburgh.
+But the Mariners couldn’t get anything going against Spencer Howard and Taylor Hearn, Texas starters who’ve been paired together for several weeks.

 Howard struck out three while giving up two hits in three innings.
 Hearn lasted four innings as manager Chris Woodward prepares him to return to the rotation next week.
 He allowed just two hits and struck out three, but hurt himself with four walks.

-Hearn walked J.P.
-Crawford to start the sixth, then after two popouts, gave up a single and a nine-pitch walk to Abraham Toro.
+Hearn hit J.P.
+Crawford with a pitch to start the sixth, then after two pop outs, gave up a single and a nine-pitch walk to Abraham Toro.
 A four-pitch walk to Kelenic tied the game.
+It was the second game in a row a Texas pitcher walked in the tying run late.

+“There was a lot of pressure there,” Woodward said of Hearn, “and he just couldn’t execute the pitch.”

 Nathaniel Lowe doubled to lead off the second and scored on D.J.
 Peters sacrifice fly to put Texas up 1-0 in the second.